MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 Setting up authentication is a core customization in any portal.
 Simplified identity provider configuration in Power Apps portals provides in-app guidance for identity provider setup and abstracts setup complexities.
 Makers and administrators can easily configure the portal for supported identity providers.

 > [!NOTE]
 > **Simplified authentication and identity provider configuration** feature is in preview.
-For more information about preview features, read [Understand experimental and preview features in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-experimental-preview).
-However, you can't turn this preview feature *On* or *Off* for your portal.
 To access this preview feature, you must use [Power Apps preview](https://make.preview.powerapps.com).
 After this preview feature is *Generally Available*, you'll be able to access it from [Power Apps](https://make.powerapps.com).
+You can't turn this preview feature *On* or *Off* for your portal.
+For more information about preview features, read [Understand experimental and preview features in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-experimental-preview).

 ## Overview